 Shared State

-1. Conditional request/response modification based on some conditions stored in previous requests.
-Please read here about how you can conditionally fail requests based on requests counts.
+1. Conditional Request/Response Modification: Use shared state to modify requests or responses dynamically based on conditions stored in prior requests.
+For example, you can conditionally fail requests based on request counts.

 function modifyResponse(args) {